-The Sony Alpha A6000 and the Fujifilm X-E1 are two digital cameras that were officially introduced, respectively, in February 2014 and September 2012.
+The Sony Alpha A6000 and the Fujifilm X-E1 are two digital cameras that were revealed to the public, respectively, in February 2014 and September 2012.
 Both the A6000 and the X-E1 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The Sony has a resolution of 24 megapixel, whereas the Fujifilm provides 16 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 24 megapixels, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A6000 vs Fujifilm X-E1

 An illustration of the physical size and weight of the Sony A6000 and the Fujifilm X-E1 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6000 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6000 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E1 is notably larger (20 percent) than the Sony A6000.
 Moreover, the X-E1 is slightly heavier (2 percent) than the A6000.
 In this context, it is worth noting that neither the A6000 nor the X-E1 are weather-sealed.